Lymphocytic esophagitis

 Lymphocytic esophagitis is a rare and poorly understood medical disorder involving inflammation in the esophagus.
 The disease is named from the primary inflammatory process, wherein lymphocytes are seen within the esophageal mucosa.
 Symptoms of the condition include difficulty swallowing, heartburn and food bolus obstruction.
 The condition was first described in 2006 by Rubio and colleagues.
 Initial reports questioned whether this was a true medical disorder, or whether the inflammation was secondary to another condition, such as gastroesophageal reflux disease.

 The cause of lymphocytic esophagitis is unknown.
 The disease may cause different symptoms and be caused by different processes in childhood as compared to adulthood.
 Some studies have shown that it is associated with either other medical conditions involving the esophagus, including gastroesophageal reflux disease and achalasia, or other inflammatory conditions such as Crohn's disease, coeliac disease, and allergic conditions.
 The diagnosis is based upon a biopsy of the mucosa of the esophagus, showing a characteristic appearance of inflammation involving lymphocytes, and the relative absence of another group of inflammatory cells, granulocytes.

 Complications of the disorder include stricture of the esophagus, which can lead to food bolus obstruction, and weight loss.
 Treatment of lymphocytic esophagitis includes medications meant to target the esophagus topically, such as budesonide, but also procedures to deal with complications, such as esophageal dilation.

 Signs and symptoms

 The most common symptom of lymphocytic esophagitis is dysphagia, or difficulty swallowing, prevalent in 53 to 57% of individuals with the condition due to inflammation, narrowing or altered movement of the esophagus.
 Other symptoms include heartburn, abdominal pain, nausea and food bolus obstruction.
 Some patients may have no symptoms, as was found in a significant percentage of patients in the first description of the condition, although more recent reports indicate that the absence of symptoms is uncommon.

 Complications

 Food bolus impaction is a common complication of lymphocytic esophagitis.
-This occurs when food is acutely obstructing the esophagus at an area of narrowing.
-It typically requires an endoscopic procedure in order to remove or dislodge the obstructing food.
+This occurs when food is acutely obstructing the esophagus at an area of narrowing and may require an endoscopic procedure in order to remove or dislodge the obstructing food.